All Episodes

 Thank you so much again for giving me the opportunity to speak out.

-Um, we aren't able to do that.
+We aren't able to do that.

-So I'm hopeful that that will happen with this administration, as well as, you know, you mentioned hopeful that Donald Trump, you brought it to his awareness um when you did that interview a couple of weeks ago.
+So I'm hopeful that that will happen with this administration, as well as, you know, you mentioned hopeful that Donald Trump, you brought it to his awareness when you did that interview a couple of weeks ago.

-That's what he should be able to do, and his people should be able to do.
+That's what he should be able to do and his people should be able to do.

-Listen, he's he's doing it today.
+Listen, he's doing it today.

-He spoke earlier in South Carolina, and when it when he spoke today, you know, he was telling all of these people at Boeing that, you know, jobs are coming back, we're getting good prices, you're doing a great job, and then he's going to Melbourne, Florida tomorrow.
+He spoke earlier in South Carolina, and when he spoke today, you know, he was telling all these people at Boeing that, you know, jobs are coming back.

-I think he realizes that the best path for him, and he did such a good job, he kicked so much ass yesterday in that press conference, and the media's coverage of this is they're now bordering on insane.
+I think he realizes that the best path for him, and he did such a good job.

 Their egos have been shattered.